junegunn/junegunn.github.io/content/docs/fzf/reference.md

 ### `--min-height=HEIGHT`

-Minimum height when `--height` is given in percent (default: 10).
+Minimum height when `--height` is given as a percentage.
+Add `+` to automatically increase the value according to the other layout options so that the specified number of items are visible in the list section (default:
-Ignored when `--height` is not specified.
+`10+`).
+Ignored when `--height` is not specified or set as an absolute value.

 ### `--tmux[=EXPR]`